Energy efficiency and specific CO2 emissions

 Methodology for indicator calculation

-For CO2 emissions from new passenger cars, data is compiled from DG-Clima monitoring 2000-2009 whereas the EEA is monitoring it since 2010.
+For CO2 emissions from new passenger cars, data are compiled from DG-CLIMA monitoring 2000-2009, and from the EEA from 2010.

 Methodology for gap filling